-This is a detailed introduction to choosing camping cookware for cycle touring and bikepacking trips.
-From individual pots, pans, and mugs to full cooksets, I’ll cover the options for all budgets and requirements.
+This is a detailed introduction to choosing cooksets for cycle touring and bikepacking trips.
+From individual pots, pans, and mugs to full kits, I’ll cover the options for all budgets and requirements.

 But first, some good news: when it comes to cycle touring cookware, ‘best’ does not necessarily mean ‘most expensive’.